biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.

 DIANA?
 SHOULD we require the knowledge of Linux containers?
-Because if we say that the SBI container course is a pre-requisite, then we will look at what is covered there and save our time.
+Because if we say that the SIB container course is a pre-requisite, then we will look at what is covered there and save our time.
 Alternatively, we might briefly cover the topic but not go into building containers.
+Here is the course page (incl. github page) of the docker & singularity course we will run at SIB in october. i think our main focus here would be on newxflow so we should ask for knowledge of linux containers if needed.
+And a little refresher never hurts.

 Practitioners will need to connect during the course to a remove server via the "ssh" protocotol.
 You can learn about it [here](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)